danlynn/ember-cli-docker-compose-template/README.md

 Three super useful shell commands are included in the project directory: `./bash`, `./ember`, `./serve`.
 These shortcut commands invoke their corresponding command within the ember docker container specified in the `docker-compose.yml` file.
 Note that you MUST type the `./` in front of each command in order to invoke the shortcuts in the project directory instead of a corresponding command installed on your system.

 + `./bash` - open a bash shell in the ember docker container where you can pretty much poke around and do anything you would normally do on the command line.
+Note that the history of your bash commands get persisted back into your project's .bash_history file so that you can up-arrow to previous commands on subsequent invocations of the `./bash` shortcut.
 Just type `exit` or hit [ctrl-d] to exit the docker container shell and return to your local command line.

   ```
   ember-project$ ./bash